aryan-sinhala349/ds-220-project-2/README.md

 4. How has a character's popularity changed over time?
 5. How has a player's game winrate changed over time?
 6. How has a player's set winrate changed over time?
-7. What is a player's "best" character (their character with the highest winrate) and "worst" character (their character with the lowest winrate)?

 ## 1. How has the average number of entrants for tournaments changed over time?
 The query for this specific question would be as follows: